Overview

 - mcp

-Restart the daemon to pick up the new config:
+Then restart the daemon to pick up the change:

 openclaw restart